zhengjunyao-work/arc24/docs/modeling/README.md

 The intuition module will give importance to each of the DSL functions given the examples

 To work well the intuition needs to build a good representation of the examples.
 Abstraction is all about learning a good representation.

+### Few-shot prompting

+A really intelligent LLM could solve the ARC challenge using few-shot prompting.
+The prior knowledge would be injected in those few-shot samples.
+It is very likely that given text descriptions and step-by-step reasoning of the tasks would be helpful.

+This approach would require a big context window because tokenizing the examples can require a considerable window size.

 ## Select modeling technique